 For non-committal types, the menu lists all kinds of surf & turf options, including Black Angus top sirloin and lobster tail, prime rib and king crab legs, filet mignon and stuffed shrimp, and half-pound sirloins with broiled scallops.

-Please note the shrimp cocktail: it is a four-jumbo classic, well worth ordering ... unless you like oysters on the half shell, which are also wonderful.
+Please note the shrimp cocktail: it is a four-jumbo classic, well worth ordering ... unless you like oysters on the half shell, which also are wonderful.
 The menu is big, including pastas of all shapes and sauces, sauteed chicken breast topped with prosciutto and mozzarella, succulent pork chops, and gold-crusted fish and chips.
-One recent evening, the day's special was six-hour lamb shank -- a long cooked, on-the-bone hunk of ridiculously tender and deeply flavorful meat that literally fell off the bone when gently poked.
+One memorable evening, the day's special was six-hour lamb shank -- a long cooked, on-the-bone hunk of ridiculously tender and deeply flavorful meat that literally fell off the bone when gently poked.

 Warning: on weekend nights, Jim Barbarie's tends to get very crowded.
 Be prepared to wait for a table.
-Later in the dinner hour on weekends, there is live entertainment in the form of a Top 40 band, and tables are pushed back to make a dance floor.